eriksquires/DuckDB-With-R/README.md

 ## Maybe don’t ETL

-Another feature to lean into is that duckdb has extentions to read external databases (postgres, mysql, etc), files (parquet, csv, etc.) and remote sources via httpfs.
+Another feature to lean into is that dbt and duckdb has extentions to read external databases (postgres, mysql, etc), files (parquet, csv, etc.) and remote sources via httpfs.
 These may eliminate the initial need to do an external ETL and keep your work 100% inside of duckdb and by extension in dbt.

 Postgres has similar capabilities so look into the Foreign Data Wrapper.

+Regardless of your data lake or desktop DB these options are all worth considering before reinventing the wheel with custom, brittle ETL scripts.